 On the 10th June 1822 he married Jane Cleland in the Barony Church, the ceremony being performed by his father[xlvi].
 Jane was the daughter of James Cleland, the Superintendent of Public Works in Glasgow.
 Cleland was a well known chronicler of Glasgow inhabitants, including censuses of Glasgow in 1819, 1821 and 1831, and associated statistics[xlvii] and is responsible for the current layout of Glasgow Green which was established between 1816 and 1826.[xlviii]
 There is also a tenement building opposite the Glasgow Royal Concert Hall called the Cleland Testimonial which was designed by David Hamilton and built in 1836 by public subscription in recognition of his service to the city.
 Cleland lived in the building until he died in 1840.[xlix]

 George and Jane had seven children, three boys and four girls, only three of whom survived into adulthood.
-They were, his heir John who was born on the 1st July 1829,[l] James who was born on the 28th of July 1832[li] and their first born Margaret who was born on the 10th August 1824.[lii]
+They were, his heir John, and father of George Arbuthot Burns, who was born on the 1st July 1829,[l] James who was born on the 28th of July 1832[li] and their first born Margaret who was born on the 10th August 1824.[lii]
 Margaret died relatively young in 1854 having been married for five years, leaving her husband and three young children.[liii]

 The Cunard Line

 In 1838 the Admiralty were interested in establishing a steamship mail service between Britain, Canada and the United States.
-To that end invitations to tender to provide that service were sent to a number of shipping organisations, including George Burns.
-It seems that initially he was disinclined to get involved in this Atlantic activity however that was to change.[liv]
+To that end invitations to tender to provide that service were sent to a number of shipping organisations, including G and J Burns.
+It seems that initially George was disinclined to get involved in this Atlantic activity however that was to change.[liv]

 Samuel Cunard, a Nova Scotian born in 1788, became aware of the desire to set up a steamship based mail service across the Atlantic and decided to apply .
 He travelled to Britain early in 1839 and by the 11th of February had submitted his tender to the Admiralty.